PavelDemyanenko/photoshop-extensions/README.md

 [Zeick](https://gumroad.com/l/Zeick) - Photoshop CC and CC 2014 plugin allows you export vector shape layers to SVG files.

+[Hexy](http://missingpixels.io/plugins/hexy/) - Hexy allows you to use the Eyedropper tool to simply click on the color of the object you're after and copies it directly to your clipboard.

 Each extension has its own licence, see its homepage.